NajdAlbahly/News-Article-Classifier-Bi-LSTM-GloVe-/README.md

-# 📰 News Article Classifier with BiLSTM & GloVe
+# 📰 News Article Classifier with Bi-LSTM & GloVe

 This project showcases an NLP-powered text classification system trained to categorize English news headlines into one of four predefined categories: **World, Sports, Business, and Sci/Tech**.
 The model uses a **Bidirectional LSTM** architecture with **pre-trained GloVe embeddings** for rich semantic representation.